ThinkR-open/fusen/README.md

 usethis::use_git_ignore("docs")
 ```

-## Description of the RMarkdown template
+## Description of the Rmd template

 As I said earlier, this is all about using the correct split and name
 for your chunks.